-In his latest book, Skin in the Game, Nassim Taleb runs an interesting thought experiment where he talks about two cases of playing the casino.
+In his book, Skin in the Game, Nassim Taleb runs an interesting thought experiment where he talks about two cases of playing the casino.

 Equate the first case with ‘stock market trading’ in general –